eregs/eregs.github.io/_pages/guidelines.md

 “10.
 As discussed in Section III.A.3 of this proposed rule, § 271.12 is amended by adding paragraph (k) to read as follows:”

+## 5. Benefits of plain language

+### 5.1 Everyone gains

+> _“Readable regulations help the public find requirements quickly and understand them easily.
+They increase compliance, strengthen enforcement, and decrease mistakes, frustration, phone calls, appeals, and distrust of government. **Everyone gains.**”_ - [Part II Making Regulations Readable, Federal Register Document Drafting Handbook](http://www.archives.gov/federal-register/write/plain-language/readable-regulations.html)

+U.S. government regulations are for everyone.
+The content they contain should therefore be as straightforward and clear as possible.

+We recommend avoiding formal or long words when easy or short ones will do.
+For example, use _buy_ instead of _purchase_, _help_ instead of _assist_, _about_ instead of _approximately_, and so on.

+We lose reader’s trust and understanding if we write using long, confusing, “government” language.
+We also lower compliance with regulations and create more phone calls and inquiries to agency staff when readers cannot understand the regulation or legal guidance on first reading.